DavidCheng90/Monster-Adventure/README.md

 # Monster-Adventure
 Text-based RPG game.

-## How to Play
+## How to Download and Play
+1.)
+Click "Clone or download" then click "Download ZIP".
+2.)
+Once downloaded, right-click on zipped folder and select Extract All.
+3.)
+Open the extracted folder.
-Open "Monster_Adventure.exe" to begin playing.
+4.)
+Open "Monster_Adventure.exe" application file to begin playing.

+(NOTE: If your system does not open the application file due to "unrecognizable file", you must prompt it to "run anyways" to open the file.)

 ## How to View Source Code
+1.)
+Click "Clone or download" then click "Download ZIP".
+2.)
+Once downloaded, right-click on zipped folder and select Extract All.
+3.)
+Open the extracted folder.
-Open "Monster_Adventure.sln" to view source code.
+4.)
+Open "Monster_Adventure.sln" file to view source code.